 Fire & Emergency Services

 Elkford Fire and Emergency Services is responsible for coordinating fire protection, rescue and emergency services for the District of Elkford.
-This department provides fire suppression and rescue services, fire investigations, fire prevention and life safety education, issuance of burning permits and assists with managing the wildfire fuel reduction program in Elkford.
+This department provides fire suppression, rescue and medical first responder services, fire investigations, fire prevention and life safety education, issuance of burning permits and assists with managing the wildfire fuel reduction program in Elkford.

 Need assistance?
 In the event of an emergency, dial 9-1-1.
 In non-emergency situations, contact 250.865.4020 or esimmons@elkford.ca.